ncsa/TGI_RAILS_Documentation/docs/source/software/python/index.rst

 older versions of python and modules
 """"""""""""""""""""""""""""""""""""

-https://repo.anaconda.com/archive/ contains previous Anaconda versions.
+`Anaconda Archive <https://repo.anaconda.com/archive/>`_ contains previous Anaconda versions.
 The bundles are not small, but using one from Anaconda would ensure that you get software that was built to work together at a point in time.
 If you require an older version of a python lib/module, we suggest looking